k21971/EvilHack/doc/evilhack-changelog.md

 - Add a couple more monsters to non_tameable()
 - Fix: Dirge was using Harbinger's fatal blow vs giants
 - Crowning can only occur on a non-fractured altar
+- Mistletoe can affect a Druids power regeneration (Part I)